ProseMirror/buildhelper/README.md

 and test packages that conform to the conventions of the various ProseMirror packages.

-`pm-buildhelper` taks the package's main file as argument and does the
+`pm-buildhelper` takes the package's main file as argument and does the
 following:

  - Mangle the code to convert our `///` doc comments to `/** */`